 What a year!
-Throughout the (rare) ups and (many) downs of 2020, NPR brought fact-based, trustworthy journalism and high quality content to millions of people across the country and around the globe.
+Throughout the ups and downs of 2020, NPR brought fact-based, trustworthy journalism and high quality content to millions of people across the country and around the globe.
 Here are a few highlights from NPR in 2020 to check out and cue up in your playlists as the year draws to a close.

 NPR's Year in Review: 2020